-Table 7.10.
+Table 8.10.
 Upstream supply chain actor classification

 Supply Chain Actor(s) Actor's name 1.
-I No Due Diligence a.
+N No Due Diligence a.
 The company provided no representation or evidence of OECD-premised due diligence.
 Yes/No Source b.
-The company did not mention DDG in public document(s).
-Yes/No Source 2.
-I De-risking a.
+The company did not mention Minerals DDG in public document(s).
+Yes/No Source 2. [ De-risking De-risking a.
 The company's representations stated they avoid engaging in, doing business in, or sourcing Yes/No from certain countries.
 Source b.
 The company's representations stated they avoid engaging with - or sourcing from - certain Yes/No production types (e.g. ASM).
-Source 3.
-I Unconditional purchasing a.
+Source 3. l Jnconditional purchasing a.
 The company's representations indicated that while they carried out some DD, they did not Yes/No assess on-the-ground conditions before purchases of minerals or intermediate forms.
 Source b.
 The company's representations did not indicate that, if sourcing from CAHRAs, their supply Yes/No chains exclusively purchased DD-minerals.
 Source 4.
-I Non-purchase engagement a.
+N Non-purchase engagement a.
 The company's representations indicated that they responsibly disengaged from their CAHRAs Yes/No supply chains as they found conditions as per Annex II paragraphs 1 and 3.
 Source b.
 The company's representations indicated that if they found conditions as per Annex II Yes/No paragraphs 1 and 3, the company invested in harm reduction and/or risk remediation.
 Source 5.
-I Partial risk management a.
-Company's representations mentioned explicit engagement of DDPs (e.g. in terms of Yes/No membership, volumes and engagement on incidence monitoring and resolution).
+F Partial risk management Э. Company's representations mentioned explicit engagement of DDPs (e.g. in terms of Yes/No membership, volumes and engagement on incidence monitoring and resolution).
 Source b.
-The company indicated that they purchased minerals (or intermediate forms) on condition of Yes/No source material associated with a DDP, but did not engage further.
+The company indicated that they purchased minerals (or intermediate forms) on co Yes/No source material associated with a DDP, but did not engage further.
 Source

-6. Enhanced risk management a.
-The company's representations indicated that they responsibly disengaged from their supply Yes/No chains leading to CAHRAs when they found conditions as per Annex II paragraphs 1 and 3.
-Source b.
-The company's representations indicated that they prudently engaged supply chains in Yes/No conditions according to paragraphs 10 and 14.
-C. The company's representations indicated engagement across a spectrum of actions, which inclu themes captured through the following indicators: ded the following On-the-ground risk assessments (Table 7.9: 9, 10) Yes/No Source Capacity-building (Table 7.9: 18, 19, 22) Yes/No Source ASM formalisation (Table 7.9: 4) Yes/No Source Child labour remediation (Table 7.9: 17, 18) Yes/No Source Engaging multi-stakeholder efforts to assist vulnerable populations Table 7.9: 19) Yes/No Source Tracking and disclosing normants to governments (Table 7.0.00) Yes/No Tracking and disclosing payments to governments (Table 7.9 20) Source Formalising security arrangements (Table 7.9: 21) Yes/No Source
+6. E Enhanced risk management

+a.
+The company's representations indicated that they responsibly disengaged from their supply Yes/No

+chains leading to CAHRAs when they found conditions as per Annex II paragraphs 1 and 3.
+Source

+b.
+The company's representations indicated that they prudently engaged supply chains in Yes/No

+conditions according to paragraphs 10 and 14.
+Source

+C. The company's representations indicated engagement across a spectrum of actions, which include themes captured through the following indicators: uded the following

+On-the-ground risk assessments ( Yes/No

+• Table 8.9: 9, 10) Source

+Capacity-building ( Yes/No

+• Table 8.9: 18, 19, 22) Source

+ASM formalisation ( Yes/No

+• Table 8.9: 4) Source

+Child labour remediation ( Yes/No

+• Table 8.9: 17, 18) Source

+Engaging multi-stakeholder efforts to assist vulnerable populations Yes/No

+• Table 8.9: 19) Source

+Tracking and disclosing payments to governments ( Yes/No

+• Table 8.9 20) Source

+Formalising security arrangements ( Yes/No

+• Table 8.9: 21) Source

-Section G: Global DDG Context Profile
+Section G: Global Minerals DDG Context Profile

 Assessment type: Evaluation Key question(s): What is the current context on trends and emerging issues relating to responsible sourcing of minerals from CAHRAs at the international level?
-Research design: Literature review and synopsis of most current reports on global trends most directly related to the demand of minerals studied in Assessment Section C. Data sources Secondary data sources (indexes), examples of which featured in Table 7.11.
+Research design: Literature review and synopsis of most current reports on global trends most directly related to the demand of minerals studied in Assessment Section C. Data sources Secondary data sources (indexes), examples of which featured in Table 8.11.
 Unit(s) of analysis National-level phenomena and market trends related to in-scope CAHRAs.
-Key metric(s): Data to be used from referenced literature, operationalised with indicators in Table 7.11.
+Key metric(s): Data to be used from referenced literature, operationalised with indicators in Table 8.11.
 Sampling: Authoritative sources are consulted for this assessment.
-Assessment themes: This assessment will review the identified and expanded sources dealing with relevant global trends related to the demand of minerals studied in Assessment Section C. Indicators: This assessment features 8 domains (see Table 7.11).
+Assessment themes: This assessment will review the identified and expanded sources dealing with relevant global trends related to the demand of minerals studied in Assessment Section C.

+Indicators: This assessment features 8 domains (see Table 8.11).